Creating stand-alone installation packages

 By default, this option is enabled.
 We recommend enabling this option if you are not sure whether Network Agent is installed on the device.
 If Network Agent is already installed on the device, after the stand-alone installation package with Network Agent is installed, Network Agent will be updated to the newer version.

 If you disable this option, Network Agent will not be installed on the device and the device will be unmanaged.

 If a stand-alone installation package for the selected application already exists on Administration Server, the wizard informs you about this fact.
 In this case, you must select one of the following actions:

 - Create stand-alone installation package.
 Select this option if, for example, you want to create a stand-alone installation package for a new application version and also want to retain a stand-alone installation package that you created for a previous application version.
 The new stand-alone installation package is placed in another folder.

 - Use existing stand-alone installation package.
 Select this option if you want to use an existing stand-alone installation package.
 The process of package creation will not be started.

 - Rebuild existing stand-alone installation package.
 Select this option if you want to create a stand-alone installation package for the same application again.
 The stand-alone installation package is placed in the same folder.

-- On the next page of the wizard, when the process of the stand-alone installation package creation is finished, a result of the stand-alone package creation and a path to the stand-alone package are displayed.
+- On the next page of the wizard, when the process of the stand-alone installation package creation is finished, click the FINISH button.

 The Stand-alone installation package creation wizard closes.